almightynassar/almighty-rpg-manager/src/assets/party/geliah/geliah.md

 He now travels the world in search of life and adventure beyond the provincial, as well as to seek further information about his newfound ability, and justice for his suffering.

-## Personality
+## Background

-### Traits

-Has trauma from their torture, and believes that spectral users die younger due to their use as weapons of war.
-Looking to exonerate himself.
+- Has trauma from their torture
+- Believes that spectral users die younger due to their use as weapons of war

-### Ideals

-Might.
+- Looking to exonerate himself from their discharge from the Hentergrey armed forces
+- **Ideals: Might**.
 In life as in war, the stronger force wins.
 (Evil) Lawful adherence.

-### Bonds
+- **Bonds**.
 I would still lay down my life for the people I served with.

-### Flaws
+- **Flaws**.
 I have little respect for anyone who is not a proven warrior.

-## Friends & Family
+## Notable Connections

 - Keka "Rivergrip": Gelish fished his friend out of a river, and joined the army with Geliah.
 - Sgt Bril "Chest Eye": Eye-like scar on his chest due to an arrow wound, and was Geliah's commanding officer